India Sioux

-India Sioux (born 20 September 1984) is the ring name of a Mexican luchadora, or female professional wrestler.
-She is working for Consejo Mundial de Lucha Libre (CMLL) as a tecnica (those that portray the "good guys" in professional wrestling) and is the reigning Mexican National Women's Champion.
+India Sioux (born 20 September 1984) is the ring name of a Mexican professional wrestler.
+She is working for Mexican promotion Consejo Mundial de Lucha Libre (CMLL) as a tecnica (those that portray the "good guys" in professional wrestling) and is the reigning CMLL Japanese Women's Champion and Mexican National Women's Champion.
 Her real name is not a matter of public record as is often the case with masked wrestlers in Mexico.

 Professional wrestling career

 On 7 March 2025, Sioux defeated Sanely to win the Mexican National Women's Championship.

 Personal life

 Sioux was married to professional wrestler Máximo and together they have two children.
-She also comes from a wrestling family, including her father Hombre Bala, her brothers Hombre Bala Jr. and Corsario Jr., and her uncles Pirata Morgan, Verdugo and La Marquesa.
+She also comes from a wrestling family, including her father Hombre Bala, her mother India Sioux, her brothers Hombre Bala Jr. and Corsario Jr., and her uncles Pirata Morgan, Verdugo and La Marquesa.
 She is a cousin of Pirata Morgan Jr., El Hijo de Pirata Morgan, Barba Roja, Perla Negra and Rey Bucanero.